Introduction

 AI-Optimized Link Building Strategies (2026)

-Links now influence how AI models describe your product, not just where you rank.
+Here’s why it matters: links now shape how AI models describe your product, not just where you rank.

 Common SaaS Link Building Mistakes